Luyaochen1/glabapp_deploy/README.md

-## Create the Celery container
+## Create the Celery job server container

 Run the below command to create the celery container.
 The container is built based on a python 3.8.15 image.
 ```
-cd   (your_working folder)
+cd   <your working folder>
 sudo docker run -it -d -p7606:5555 -v$(pwd)/glabapp_deploy:/glabapp_deploy --name=glabapps_celery_test  python:3.8.15 bash
 ```

-and run the below command to enter the celery container
+and run the below command to enter the Celery container

 ```
 sudo docker exec -it glabapps_celery_test bash